1. What is an ‘original contribution to the discipline of history’?

-Most of those elected to the Fellowship have produced a full length book.
-However it is also possible to be elected on the basis of a body of work of similar scale and importance, such as scholarly editions, catalogues or calendars of historical materials, or a substantial set of articles in learned journals.
-We also welcome applications from those who have made a significant scholarly contribution to the historical discipline, through activities such as exhibition curatorships, web and media productions and other roles outlined in our guidance notes under 3 (iii).
+Most of those elected to the Fellowship have produced a full-length book.
+However, it is also possible to be elected on the basis of a body of work of similar scale and importance, such as scholarly editions, edited collections, translations, catalogues or calendars of historical materials, or a substantial set of essays and articles.

-No. Elections to the Fellowship have also included independent scholars, producing works of advanced historical research outside the world of higher education.
-They have also included museum curators, filmmakers and others whose work, while focussed on communicating aspects of history to a wider public, is also grounded in their own advanced historical scholarship.
+No. We regularly elect independent scholars conducting historical research outside universities to the Fellowship.
+We also elect museum curators, filmmakers, writers, journalists and others whose work, while focussed on communicating aspects of history to a wider public, is also grounded in their own historical scholarship.

-Our definition of history includes all forms of scholarly exploration of the human past.
-So the Society welcomes applications from those working in other disciplines whose research has a substantial historical component.
+Of course!
+Our definition of history includes all forms of exploration of the human past, so the Society welcomes applications from those working in many other related disciplines.

 6. Do I have to agree to the statement of ethics?

 Yes.
 In addition to having made a significant contribution to the discipline of history, all applicants for Fellowship of the Society are judged against the values laid out our Statement of Ethics.

 Applications must be supported by one Fellow of the Society.
 S/he need not be known to the applicant personally.
 A list of current Fellows of the Society may be consulted here.
 The Fellow may be resident in the same institution as the applicant.

 8. What if I do not know any existing Fellows who could support my application?